What is congestive heart failure?

 Chest X-rays are taken to evaluate the size and shape of the heart and look for lung changes such as the presence of fluid.

 Blood and urine tests are performed to give an indication of any other disorders in the body.
 Liver and kidney function are often impaired in patients with heart disease.

 An electrocardiogram (ECG) measures the electrical activity of the heart and allows accurate determination of both heart rate and rhythm.
 Any abnormal rhythms (arrhythmias or dysrhythmias) can be detected and evaluated.

 Ultrasound examination (echocardiogram) utilizes ultrasound waves to evaluate the heart.
 The size and thickness of each heart chamber can be evaluated, and the effectiveness of the heart's contractions can be directly observed.
 Measurements can be taken to evaluate the heart's pumping efficiency.

 Can't you treat my dog without these tests?

-Accurate diagnosis gives us a much better guide to the type and extent of treatment necessary.
-Today there is a wide selection of heart medications that can be used to treat congestive heart failure and treatment regimes must be tailored for each patient.
+Accurate diagnosis gives your veterinarian a much better guide to the type and extent of treatment necessary.
+Today there is a wide selection of heart medications that can be used to treat congestive heart failure and the treatment regime must be tailored for each patient.
 Without these tests, your veterinarian is unable to determine the optimal treatment for your pet, and may inadvertently cause more harm than good.
 With proper treatment, many dogs are able to live a normal life for many months to years.